Microscopic theory of refractive index applied to metamaterials: Effective current response tensor corresponding to standard relation $n^2 = \varepsilon_{\mathrm{eff}} \mu_{\mathrm{eff}}$: Acknowledgments

 \section{Acknowledgments}

-This research was supported by the DFG grant HO 2422/12-1.
+This research was supported by the DFG grant HO 2422/12-1 and by the DFG RTG 1995.
 R.\,S.~thanks the Institute for Theoretical Phys\-{}ics at TU Bergakademie Freiberg for its hospitality.
 The authors are grateful to Prof.~em.~Franz J.~Wegner (Universit\"at Heidelberg) for illuminating discussions and critical remarks.